apnadkarni/blt/man/tree.rst

   traces on the nodes are released.

 *treeName* **depth** *node*
   Returns the depth of the node.
-The depth is the number of steps from the node to the root of the tree.
-The depth of the root node is "0".
+The depth is the number of levels from the node to the root of the tree.
+The depth of the root node is 0.

 *treeName* **dir** *node* *path* ?\ *switches* ... ?
-  Loads the directory entry *path* into the tree at node *node*.
+  Loads the directory listing of *path* into the tree at node *node*.

   The following switches are available:

   **-fields** *list*